paul-wolf/python_coding/python_guidelines.md

 When you refactor functions to satisfy complexity thresholds, you are making writing unit tests easier.

-Also, you should very probably be using hypothesis: https://hypothesis.readthedocs.io/.
+Also, you should very probably be using [Hypothesis](https://hypothesis.readthedocs.io/).

 ## Summary